Page updated September 21, 2021. Please check this page regularly so we can let you know what we know when we know it!

 Please book a weekday appointment online for your ASTRAZENECA vaccine

-We will roll out the Pfizer vaccines through weekend clinics starting July 10 – dose 1 will be given on a Saturday or Sunday afternoon and dose 2 will be given 3 weeks (21 days) after the first vaccine
+We have dedicated Pfizer vaccination clinics on weekends – dose 1 will be given on a Saturday afternoon.
+We will book your second dose, which will be given at least 3 weeks after the first vaccine.

-Please book a weekend appointment online for your PFIZER vaccine
+Please book an appointment online for your PFIZER vaccine

-We are sorry, but due to the small numbers of vaccine we are receiving each week (150 doses/week from July 19) and the logistics of organising bookings, we are only able to book for second doses where we gave the first dose
+We are sorry, but due to the small numbers of vaccine we are receiving each week and the logistics of organising bookings, we have very limited capacity to book for second doses where we did not give the first dose

-Current advice from Queensland Health is that they will prioritise second doses of the Pfizer vaccine, and that people should persist in calling to book an appointment at a QHealth clinic.
+Queensland Health have advised that they will prioritise second doses of the Pfizer vaccine, and that people should persist in trying to book online or calling to book an appointment at a QHealth clinic.

 You are also able to book for a Pfizer vaccine at a Respiratory and Vaccination Clinic (click here for the HotDoc booking page to check locations and appointment times)

-If you book an appointment, you must be available for the second shot in 3 weeks’ time – we have very little flexibility due to the small numbers of vaccine and the nature of the vaccine itself (once diluted, it must be used within 6 hours)
+If you book an appointment, please be available for the second shot in 3 weeks' time.
+We have a little flexibility due to the numbers of vaccine we are receiving, but not much.

 If you have had your first dose of the AstraZeneca vaccine, it is recommended that you have AstraZeneca as the second dose regardless of your age

 All adults who are aged 18 years and older are now eligible for an AstraZeneca Covid-19 vaccination, Pfizer is preferred for those under 60 years of age, see above.
-All adults who are aged 40 to 59 years are now eligible for a Pfizer Covid-19 vaccination, see above for additional eligibility for those over the age of 16 who fall into higher risk groups.
+All people who are aged 12 years and over are now eligible for a Pfizer Covid-19 vaccination.

 Before your vaccination appointment, you should make sure that your contact and Medicare details are up to date.